Actaea

 Zone 3/4.

 Noted around town for her purple-black leaves and stems, ‘Brunette’ is sure to turn some heads with her graceful fern-like foliage.
-At the back of the border, amidst the chaos of summertime greenery, this dark lady’s shadow lingers long before offering up arching racemes of fragrant, slightly blushed white flowers.
+At the back of the border, amidst the chaos of summertime greenery, this dark lady’s shadow lolls long before offering up arching racemes of fragrant, slightly blushed white flowers.
 One of the most sought-after cultivars, ‘Brunette’ is another lovely dark foliage selection of Actaea simplex seedlings.

 Blooms August–September